timamus/manjaro-cinnamon-mini-install-apps/README.md

 Note: This does not work in every case!
 For a SiS 65x/M650/740 PCI/AGP VGA Display Adapter, there is no "Kernel driver in use" line.

 Place a new plymouth themes into /usr/share/plymouth/themes directory.
-You can clone the theme repository for Plymouth, using the command below and copy the themes one by one.
+You can clone the theme repository for Plymouth, using the script below and copy the themes one by one.

 ```bash
 git clone https://github.com/adi1090x/plymouth-themes.git &&